German Workers' Party (Austria-Hungary)

 The German Workers' Party (Deutsche Arbeiterpartei, DAP) in Austria-Hungary was the predecessor of the Austrian and Czechoslovak Deutsche Nationalsozialistische Arbeiterpartei (DNSAP), founded on 14 November 1903, in Aussig (Ústí nad Labem), Bohemia.
 Its founder was Ferdinand Burschofsky.

 The German Workers' Party sought to defend German interests in the Czech lands.
 Its party program was founded on Pan-Germanism, and was vehemently anti-Slavic, anti-Catholic, anti-Marxist and anti-capitalist.

 In the elections for the Imperial Council in 1905 and 1911, the party obtained 3 seats.
 Hans Knirsch was chosen as parliamentary chairman in 1912.
-At the end of the First World War, Walter Riehl would take over as leader of Austrian chapter of the party, which would be renamed the Deutsche Nationalsozialistische Arbeiterpartei (DNSAP).
-Concurrently, Hans Knirsch would take up the leadership of the Czechoslovak DNSAP, a forerunner of the Sudeten German National Socialist Party.
+At the end of the First World War DAP was divided into two separate name-sake parties - the German National Socialist Workers Party in the Republic of Austria (led by Walter Riehl) and the German National Socialist Workers Party in the Czechoslovak Republic (led by Hans Knirsch).